 Here’s why they occur, and when to take action.

-When you get a urinary tract infection, you might think the constant urge to pee and burning pain when you finally do are the worst of it.
-But did you know there’s a chance of a UTI spreading to your kidney (or both kidneys)?
-It’s an unfortunate truth: A urinary tract infection can lead to a kidney infection, which is medically known as pyelonephritis and can be incredibly serious.
-Here’s what you need to know about what causes kidney infections, symptoms to look out for, and why it’s so important to get treatment as soon as you can.
+Let’s be real, getting a urinary tract infection (UTI), which brings about the constant urge to pee and burning pain when you finally do, is the worst.
+While those two symptoms alone might be unpleasant enough, UTIs also have the potential to spread to your kidney (or both kidneys).
+Yep, it’s an unfortunate truth: A urinary tract infection can lead to a kidney infection, which is medically known as pyelonephritis and can be incredibly serious.
+So if you’re experiencing symptoms of a UTI and thinking, Eh, I can wait a few more days to get those antibiotics, think again.
+Here’s what you need to know about kidney infection symptoms, underlying causes, and why it’s so important to get treatment as soon as you can.

 The good news is that there are ways to stop kidney infections in their tracks.
 After all, it’s not like they come out of nowhere.
 Kidney infections can flourish when women try to write off the symptoms of a bladder infection, like a frequent need to urinate, only being able to pee a little each time, and burning pee.
-They can also happen if people try to cure their bladder infections with home remedies, like drinking cranberry juice (no, this won’t work).
+They can also happen if people try to cure their bladder infections with home remedies, like drinking cranberry juice.
 “Cranberry juice is not a treatment for a urinary tract infection,” Dr. Kaufman says.
-“It has value as a preventative to acidify your urine, but what do people think, that the bacteria doesn’t like cranberries and will just go away?”

 In either case, not treating a bladder infection quickly enough gives it a chance to turn into a kidney infection.

-There are seven kidney infection symptoms you shouldn’t ignore.
+Here are the seven signs of kidney infection that you shouldn’t ignore.

 So, what does a kidney infection feel like?
-According to the NIDDK, the most common symptoms of kidney infections are:
+According to the NIDDK, the most common kidney infections symptoms are:

 - Cloudy, dark, bloody, or foul-smelling pee

 - Frequent and painful urination

 - Pain in your back, side, or groin